bchampp/portfolio/README.md

-# Codebase for ReactJs Based Personal Website
+# Portfolio Website

-Website can be found at bchampion.ca
+This is my personal portfolio website, which can be found [here](http://bchampion.ca)